IgorRSousa/Aula_Vue/README.md

     export default router;

-Agora no `src/main.js` import as rotas:
+Agora no `src/main.js` importe as rotas:

     import router from './routes'